 Bonfires have traditionally been a way of disposing of waste.
 Recently, this method of getting rid of waste is seen as unacceptable by many people.
 It causes pollution and can be a nuisance to people living nearby.

-Health Effects – The smoke has damaging health effects, particularly for vulnerable people.
+Health Effects – The smoke has damaging health effects, particularly for vulnerable people, including children, the elderly and those with existing respiratory conditions such as asthma.

 Annoyance – The Council receives hundreds of complaints every year from residents affected by other peoples’ bonfires.